All Episodes

 You know full well that Obama cannot put together a coalition that's victorious in November.

-You know it, but you're afraid to pull a nomination from him because of your fear to blacks will get mad at you and not vote for you in November.
+You know it, but you're afraid to pull a nomination from him because of your fear the blacks will get mad at you and not vote for you in November.

 That won't happen either.

-You've treated him far worse than you would be by pulling uh delegates from Obama or the nomination from him, and they still stick with you.
+You've treated him far worse than it would be by pulling delegates from Obama, the nomination from him, and they still stick with you.

-Uh I also, uh ladies and gentlemen, think, you know, they're they're they're they're they're not saying that we tampered with their process yesterday in Indiana.
+I also, ladies and gentlemen, think, you know, they're not saying that we tampered with their process yesterday in Indiana.

-Uh John Kerry in a conference call today with reporters, David Axelrod from the Obama campaign that we tampered with the primary process.
+John Kerry in a conference call today with reporters, David Axelrod from the Obama campaign, that we tampered with the primary process.

-Chris Matthews, CMBC or MSNBC, whatever it is, says we should be ashamed.
+Chris Matthews, CNBC, or Emma CNBC, whatever it is, says we should be ashamed.

 There's no tampering.